-Epoxy Powder-Coated Insulation offers a high dielectric strength while creating durable insulation, impervious to most elements allows for closer busbar location in a system ideal for single conductors or multiple conductor assemblies that may have numerous forms.
-Epoxy powder coating is also well suited for insulating thick conductors, in addition to conductors with multiple electrical contact points.
+Epoxy Powder-Coated Insulation offers a high dielectric strength while creating durable insulation, impervious to most elements, and allows for closer busbar location in a system ideal for single conductors or multiple conductor assemblies that may have numerous forms.
+Epoxy powder coating is also suited for insulating thick conductors, in addition to conductors with multiple electrical contact points.

 Epoxy powder is chemical resistant and one of the oldest powder paints used in the electronics industry.
 It not only protects against corrosion but carries a high insulation rating of 800 volts per mil (.001 inches) at a minimum of 10 mil (.010 inches).
-Due to safety consideration it is recommended that a High-Pot test is preformed rather than rely on film thickness.
+Due to safety considerations, it is recommended that a Hipot test is performed rather than rely on film thickness.

 Paint Color and Process Method

 Once the color is chosen, Storm conducts four component preparation processes prior to applying the powder coating:

 - Cleaning - Storm's bare or plated copper bar has already gone through a vigorous multi-step cleaning cycle.
 Yet, we conduct a final cleaning process prior to coating to remove all contaminants.